Call us on

 550 places are available across all 32 Local Authorities in Scotland.
 Places are limited and will be accessed on a first come basis within local areas.
 Find out what is available here.

-SERI resumed in April 2016 and will run to 31 January 2017.
-It has a sharper focus on the job prospects of young people who face the greatest barriers to employment.
+The incentive resumed in April 2016 and ran to 31 January 2017 with a sharper focus on the job prospects of young people who face the greatest barriers to employment.

-The Open Doors Consortium is made up of a partnership of third sector organisations.
+The Open Doors Consortium is a group of third sector partners who deliver in-work support.

 Please let us know more about your business, its size and its location and we'll source help and access to any funding in your area or industry.